12 mistakes wedding couples make when considering children at their wedding

-If you are still keen on the traditional show, it can still happen but ensure that your venue has a room in which you can ‘isolate’ it too.
-There is nothing worse for your guests who are trying to relax when they hear the children’s show!
-Speak to your favourite children’s entertainer about what is best for you.
+If you are still keen on the traditional show, it can still be done – but ensure that your venue has a room in which you can ‘isolate’ it to.

 9. They can go and play in the garden during the day.

 Possibly true, but consider hiring some outdoor entertainment such as giant Jenga or connect-four.
 There’s just one problem with this – try getting Uncle Bob to let the kids have a go!